-The Faculty Board, Faculty GSC, Supervisor, panel or Chairperson of the Faculty GSC, when scrutinising a research proposal, is required, where necessary, to draw the attention of a candidate to the need for clearance to be sought by the candidate from the HREC (Humanities), through the University Research Office, and for a clearance certificate (which includes a Protocol Number) to be obtained by the candidate before commencement of research.
+The Faculty Board, Faculty GSC, Supervisor, panel or Chairperson of the Faculty GSC, when scrutinising a research proposal, is required, where necessary, to draw the attention of a candidate to the need for clearance to be sought by the candidate from the HREC (Humanities), through the University Research (Updated in 2021 and approved by the Science Faculty Board by circulation on 15 November 2021)

+Office, and for a clearance certificate (which includes a Protocol Number) to be obtained by the candidate before commencement of research.
 The Supervisor is accountable in the first instance for raising issues of concern with regard to ethics with the candidate.

-It is the responsibility of the Supervisor to obtain from the candidate a copy of the clearance certificate/ number from the HREC (Humanities) prior to the commencement of the research.
+It is the responsibility of the Supervisor to obtain from the candidate a copy of the clearance certificate/number from the HREC (Humanities) prior to the commencement of the research.